mighty-gerbils/gerbil/doc/guide/getting-started.md

 Note that in this final case, the autodetection relies on `gxi` not being a symlink, but on your `PATH` pointing to its physical directory or an absolute path being used;
 then again you can define `GERBIL_HOME` or configure with `--prefix` so autodetection isn't needed.
+(Note that incompatibility with a previously defined `GERBIL_HOME` is a frequent source of trouble in newbies who make multiple attempts at building from source).

 Similarly, Gerbil will use the path specified by the `GERBIL_GSC` environment variable to find the Gambit Scheme compiler.
 If the path is not specified,